 Jason Carter is an IT Engineer with Cisco Systems.
 He develops machine learning systems to improve the corporate content experience.
 He also works collaboratively with a distributed team of software developers.
 As adjunct faculty, he teaches students how to think logically and analytically, how to program using Python, and how to design database systems.

-Jonathan Duggins is a Teaching Assistant Professor and Coordinator of the Undergraduate Professional Partnership Program in the Department of Statistics at North Carolina State University.
-He has worked in industry as a biostatistician for several contract research organizations and has taught at multiple universities.
+Jonathan Duggins is an award winning Associate Teaching Professor and Coordinator of the Undergraduate Professional Partnership Program in the Department of Statistics at North Carolina State University.
+He has worked in industry as a biostatistician and has taught at multiple universities.
 Jonathan has always been dedicated to education and that is his main role at NCSU where he teaches undergraduate and graduate courses with an emphasis on statistical programming languages in both face-to-face and distance education courses.

 Ashok Krishnamurthy is the Deputy Director at RENCI and an Adjunct Professor of Computer Science at the University of North Carolina, Chapel Hill.
 Before coming to RENCI, he was a faculty member in the Electrical and Computer Engineering department at The Ohio State University..
 Ashok’s research and expertise is in digital signal and image processing, data science and high performance computing.
 He has many years of experience exploring data from acoustics, biomedical images and radar.
 Of late, he has been working with data from Electronic Health Records, commercial and Medicare claims data, and workflow data as experts complete a task.
 He likes programming in MATLAB and R.